jyo3003/ScoreCraft/README.md

     jdbc:mysql://<hostname>:<port>/capstone

+You will use the above JDBC URL later to connect to the "capstone" database

 Replace `<hostname>` with the hostname obtained from the previous step and `<port>` with the port number.

 Once you have installed the required software and set up the MySQL database, you can follow the setup instructions provided in the [Setup Instructions](#setup-instructions) section to clone the repository and run ScoreCraft on your local machine.